GeorgeTzan/georgetzan/README.md

 <h3 align="left">Hi 👋!
-My name is George and I'm a third-year Informatics and Telecommunications student from Arta, Greece.
+My name is George and I'm a fourth-year Informatics and Telecommunications student from Arta, Greece.
 I'm passionate about software development and algorithms, and I enjoy learning through hands-on projects.</h3>

 ###